UWC2-APIDOC/to-do-service-au24/docs/tutorials/delete-a-user-levibeverly.md

 ## Delete a user in Postman

-1. In your preferred command line tool (for new users, we recommend Git Bash), start the To-Do Service locally by entering the following command:
+1. In your preferred command line tool, start the To-Do Service locally by entering the following command:

     ```shell
     cd <your-github-workspace>/to-do-service/api